libp2p/specs/pubsub/gossipsub/partial-messages.md

 ### Reacting to `IHAVE`

-If a node requests partial messages and is connected partial message capable peers, it MAY prefer to delay reacting to a peer's `IHAVE` message in order to give the opportunity for a partial message request to finish and provide the missing message more efficiently.
+If a node is reconstructing a message with partial message extension, it MAY prefer to delay reacting to a peer's `IHAVE` message in order to give the opportunity for a partial message request to finish and get the message more efficiently.

 ### DoS Resiliency